 Hedgerows are a good way to link foraging and commuting routes for bat species.
 When there are standard trees present it can increase the abundance and diversity of moths as prey.
 Due to the increasing incidence of ash-die-back disease there will be older standard trees that will die in the coming years.
 Oak trees planted in tree guards to prevent browsing by deer, would be a suitable species on heavier soils, as would alder or birch.
 Holly, wild cherry, elder, crab apple and hazel would be suited to the lighter soils.
 Oak is an attractive tree for lesser horseshoe bats, in terms of foraging.
-There also stone wall features within the site, these walls have ivy and bramble and also act as commuting and foraging routes.

-The linear features present consisting of stone walls, hedgerows and tree-lines are all important for bat species commuting and foraging.
+The linear features consisting of stone walls, hedgerows, groves and tree-lines are all important for bat species commuting and foraging.
 The removal or loss of these features therefore have the potential to affect local bat species.
 Very small amounts of hedgerow/treeline removal is proposed as part of this development.
 A suitable mitigation measure, to ensure minimum disturbance to bat species would be the enhancement of hedgerows throughout the site.
 The opportunity to provide additional ecologically appropriate planting and provide for pollinator friendly planting in line with the All-Ireland Pollinator Plan (particularly night scented or moth friendly planting) could provide additional foraging resources for bat species within the area.
 It would also increase commuting pathways.